-Deja Vu All Over Again - Another New Apache Struts Vulnerability (CVE-2018-11776)
+Deja Vu All Over Again: Another New Apache Struts Vulnerability (CVE-2018-11776)

-Another remote code execution vulnerability in Apache’s Struts2 Framework was disclosed late yesterday - leaving many feeling like they’re having Deja Vu.
-This new vulnerability, which was identified and reported by Man Yue Mo from the Semmle Security Research Team, is quite similar to others we’ve seen, and which led to high profile and devastating exploits.
+Another remote code execution vulnerability in Apache's Struts2 Framework was disclosed late yesterday - leaving many feeling like they're having Deja Vu.
+This new vulnerability, identified and reported by Man Yue Mo from the Semmle Security Research Team, is quite similar to others we've seen, and led to high profile and devastating exploits.

 The public disclosure urgently advises organizations and developers using Struts to upgrade their components immediately to versions 2.3.35 and 2.5.17.
-As we know, previous public disclosures of similarly critical vulnerabilities have resulted in exploits being published within a day, attacks in the wild within three days, and devastating damage to critical infrastructure and massive theft of customer data over time.
+As we know, previous public disclosures of similarly critical vulnerabilities have resulted in exploits published within a day, attacks in the wild within three days, and devastating damage to critical infrastructure and massive theft of customer data over time.

 LC 1